bobheadxi/bobheadxi.github.io/content/_posts/2022-5-21-anatomy-of-a-logger.md

 )
 ```

 To get around this, we could implement [`ObjectMarshaler`](https://sourcegraph.com/github.com/uber-go/zap@v1.21.0/-/blob/zapcore/marshaler.go?L23-32) which we saw on the `Encoder` interface previously.
-If implemented, we can serialize our object directly in an efficient manner:
+If implemented, we can serialise our object directly in an efficient manner:

 ```go
 type thing struct {